Rajakhare/portfolio/README.md

 * **HTML5:** For structuring the content of the website.
 * **CSS3:** For styling and layout, including responsive design.
 * **JavaScript (ES6+):** For interactive elements and dynamic content.
-* [Add any specific CSS frameworks, JS libraries, or other tools you used, e.g., Bootstrap, Tailwind CSS, React, jQuery, GSAP]

 ## Usage